Code-Institute-Submissions/JimmyThePro-daytrading-blog_AprResub/README.md

 ## Testing

 Manually tested all links, buttons on every page in different browsers with no errors.
-Create new account, login, logout and post a comment works perfectly.
+Create new account, login, logout, edit comment, delete comment, and post a comment works perfectly.
 <br/>
 Everything looks OK (and fully responsive).
 <br/><br/>
-In admin panel everything works - approve comments, delete comments, create blogposts, delete blogposts, see all user/admin accounts.
+In admin panel everything works - approve comments, delete comments, create blogposts, delete blogposts, view contact messages, see all user/admin accounts.
 There's even a 'filter' on the right, so you easily can navigate.
 <br/><br/>

 * **Validator testing**